elunna/hackem/README.md

   - Pirate role, Cartomancer role
   - Grass, blood tiles.
 Vents, new traps.

+## How to play

+Hack'EM is now being hosted on the HardFought server!
+Visit https://www.hardfought.org/ for details.

+To install locally, follow the instructions below.

 ## Installation

 Each OS type found under the `sys` folder has an installation guide for that